Urogynecology & Pelvic Organ Prolapse

 The field of Urogynecology is a subspecialty within Obstetrics and Gynecology and is dedicated to the study and treatment of pelvic floor disorders in women, in all the various ways that it can present itself.
-Urogynecology involves the diagnosis and treatment of urinary incontinence and female pelvic floor disorders.
+Urogynecology involves the diagnosis and treatment of urinary incontinence and female Pelvic Relaxation or Pelvic Organ Prolapse.

 Incontinence and pelvic floor problems are remarkably common but many women are reluctant to receive help because of the stigma associated with these conditions.